24th International Conference on Sustainable Development 2026

 Laurentian University, Canada.

-Department of Law and Justice, Laurentian University, Sudbury (Ontario), Canada.
-He is broadly interested in the relationship
+the Department of Law and Justice, Laurentian University, Sudbury (Ontario), Canada.
+He is broadly interested in the

-between culture and human rights as it manifests itself in both western and non western cultures.
-From 1994 to 2005, he was
+relationship between culture and human rights as it manifests itself in both western and non western cultures.
+From 1994 to

-the Director of Persons, Culture and Rights (Personne, culture et droits), an international North/South research team which
+2005, he was the Director of Persons, Culture and Rights (Personne, culture et droits), an international North/South research

-was funded by the International Francophone University (Agence universitaire de la Francophonie).
-During this period, he
+team which was funded by the International Francophone University (Agence universitaire de la Francophonie).
+During this

-worked closely with researchers and academics from Morocco, Tunisia and Egypt distilling the cultural issues underlying the
+period, he worked closely with researchers and academics from Morocco, Tunisia and Egypt distilling the cultural issues

 From 2010 to 2016, he was the Associate Director, Poverty, Homelessness and Migration, at Laurentian University, which